python-cffi/cffi/doc/source/cdef.rst

 * Thread-local variables (access them via getter/setter functions)

-.. _`variable-length array`:

-.. versionadded:: 0.8
-   Now supported: variable-length structures, i.e. whose last field is a variable-length array.

 Note that since version 0.8, declarations like ``int field[];`` in structures are interpreted as variable-length structures.
-When used for structures that are not, in fact, variable-length, it works too; in this case, the difference with using ``int field[...];`` is that, as CFFI believes it cannot ask the C compiler for the length of the array, you get reduced safety checks: for example, you risk overwriting the following fields by passing too many array items in the constructor.
+Declarations like ``int field[...];`` on the other hand are arrays whose length is going to be completed by the compiler.
+You can use ``int field[];`` for array fields that are not, in fact, variable-length; it works too, but in this case, as CFFI believes it cannot ask the C compiler for the length of the array, you get reduced safety checks: for example, you risk overwriting the following fields by passing too many array items in the constructor.